awesome-automations/awesome-automations.github.io/_posts/design/2019-01-22-streaming-camera-feed-to-tv.md

 ### Step 3: Home Assistant Configuration

-Now that you have connected Chromecast device to your TV, configured Chromecast as a `media_player`in Home Assistant, and installed and running `Streamer` successfully, it is time to wrote a few lines of script to bring all of them together.
+Now that you have connected Chromecast device to your TV, configured Chromecast as a `media_player`in Home Assistant, installed and running `Streamer` successfully, it is time to write a few lines of script to bring all of them together.
 The following code is from my [GitHub repository](https://github.com/skalavala/smarthome/blob/master/packages/cameras.yaml).
-What this does is anytime there is a "motion" detected in the frontyard, it turns ON the media player and plays the HLS frontyard stream to the chromecast media player.
+What this does is anytime there is a "motion" detected in the frontyard, it turns ON the media player and plays the HLS frontyard stream to the chromecast media player that is connected to TV.
+The TV automatically shows the camera feed coming from the Chromecast.

 ```
   - alias: Frontyard Camera Feed To TV